 Whoa!
-The algorithm in getWorstMove(), which always choose the move that flips the fewest tiles, will almost always lose to our regular algorithm.
+The algorithm in getWorstMove(), which always chose the move that flips the fewest tiles, will almost always lose to the regular algorithm.
 This isn’t really surprising at all.
 (In fact, it’s surprising that this strategy wins even 2% of the time!)

-How about when we replace getWorstMove() on line 351 with getCornerWorstMove(), which is the same algorithm except it takes any available corner pieces before taking the worst move.
+How about when we replace getWorstMove() on line 351 with getCornerWorstMove()?
+This is the same algorithm except it takes any available corner pieces before taking the worst move.
 Try changing the function calls and running the program again.

 The getCornerWorstMove() still loses most of the games, but it seems to win a few more games than getWorstMove() (6% compared to 2%).
 Does taking the corner spaces when they are available really make a difference?

-Yes, even when otherwise making the worst move, it does seem like taking the algorithm that takes the corners when it can does translate into more wins.
-While we have found out that going for the sides makes you lose more often, going for the corners is always a good idea.
+Yes, even when otherwise making the worst move, it does seem like taking the corners results in many more wins.
+While you’ve found out that going for the sides makes you lose more often, going for the corners is always a good idea.

 This chapter didn't really cover a game, but it modeled various strategies for Reversi.
-If we thought that taking side moves in Reversi was a good idea, we would have to spend days, even weeks, carefully playing games of Reversi by hand and writing down the results.
+If we thought that taking side moves in Reversi was a good idea, we would have to spend weeks, even months, carefully playing games of Reversi by hand and writing down the results.
 But if we know how to program a computer to play Reversi, then we can have the computer play Reversi using these strategies for us.
-If you think about it, you will realize that the computer is executing millions of lines of our Python program in seconds!
+If you think about it, you’ll realize that the computer is executing millions of lines of our Python program in seconds!
 Your experiments with the simulation of Reversi can help you learn more about playing Reversi in real life.